saleor/saleor-docs/docs/getting-started/installation-macos.md

 Saleor requires Python 3.8 or later.
 Go to the [Python download page](https://www.python.org/downloads/) for the installer and installation guide for your operating system.
 You can also use [pyenv](https://github.com/pyenv/pyenv) to install and manage Python versions.

-### Node.js

-Version 10 or later is required.
-Download the macOS installer from the [Node.js downloads page](https://nodejs.org/en/download/).

 ### PostgreSQL